$272 billion

 Retail

 Within Retail, the vast majority of investment has been in the purchase of ZEVs.
-American businesses and households invested $91 billion in ZEVs in the past year, a 20% increase from the previous year.
-In contrast, purchase and installations of residential and commercial rooftop solar systems, other distributed renewables, fuel cells and battery storage declined by 6%.
-Heat pump installations also declined from the previous year, with investments down by 3%, driven by weakness in residential construction activity.
+American businesses and households invested $92 billion in ZEVs in the past year, a 14% increase from the previous year.
+In contrast, purchase and installations of residential and commercial rooftop solar systems, other distributed renewables, fuel cells and battery storage declined by 17%.
+Heat pump installations increased from the previous year, with investments up 11%.

 Explore the Database